hetu-project/causalitygraph/Key/cip04/Flux_Protocol_Standard.md

 - `ref`: Reference to the event associated with this action
 - `balance`: Remaining Power balance after burn (for tracking purposes)

-#### 5.1.4 Power Transfer Event (Kind 30323)
+#### 5.1.4 Flux20 Transfer Event (Kind 30323)

-This event represents the transfer of Power between accounts.
-Only applicable when Flux Power is marked as transferable.
+This event represents the transfer of Flux20 between accounts.
+Only applicable when Flux20 is marked as transferable.

 ```json
 {